PG-Momik/Hexabusiness-offline-test/Readme.md

 # Solutions

 ## Q1.
 Palindrome
-- My thought process to sanitize the string .i.e remove all possible spaces and punctuations.
+- My thought process was to sanitize the string .i.e remove all possible spaces and punctuations.
 - Then use a 2 pointer check to check if palindrome.

 ### My Initial solution